Exynize/exynize-platform/README.md

 By default you can access RethinkDB UI at `http://your.docker.address:8080`.
 This can be disabled by commenting out `rdb.ports` entry in `docker-compose.yml`.

+### RabbitMQ admin UI

+By default you can access RabbitMQ admin UI at `http://your.docker.address:8081`.
+This can be disabled by commenting out `rabbit.ports` entry in `docker-compose.yml`.

 ## License

 Dual licensed under LGPL-3.0 and commercial license.